How will health change after COVID-19?

-A convergence of sensors, networks, and AI is upending medical diagnostics.
-Robotics and 3D-printing are transforming the nature of medical procedures.
+A convergence of sensors, networks, and Artificial Intelligence is upending medical diagnostics.
+Robotics and 3D printing are transforming the nature of medical procedures.
 And on the back end, AI, genomics, and quantum computing will redefine drug discovery from the ground up.

 The result is a shift from sick care to healthcare— from a system that is retrospective, reactive, and generic, to one that is prospective, proactive, and personalized.

 So, what’s your prediction?

 In 5 years, will Google, Amazon, Apple, a yet-to-emerge start-up, the government, or an existing company make your “digital housecalls?”
 I’d love to know!